ajtroup1/C-Text/README.md

 - Drag and drop support
   - Drag a file into another folder
   - Drag something from external apps and put it into the editor's browser
+- Takes a while to load in a workspace
+- Improve light mode